David Bronner

 David Bronner (born 1973) is an American corporate executive and activist.
 As the top executive at Dr. Bronner's Magic Soaps, he (Note: Bronner uses he/they pronouns.
-This article uses masculine pronouns for consistency.) has become known for his activism around a range of issues, especially fair trade, sustainable agriculture, animal rights, and drug policy reform.
+This article uses he/him pronouns for consistency.) has become known for his activism around a range of issues, especially fair trade, sustainable agriculture, animal rights, and drug policy reform.

 Family and education

 David Bronner was born in Los Angeles, California, the son of Jim Bronner and Trudy Bronner.
 He graduated from Harvard University in 1995 with a degree in biology.
 He is the grandson of Emanuel Bronner, founder of Dr. Bronner's Magic Soaps, an American producer of organic soap and personal care products.
 His father worked for the company in the 1980s and 1990s, and his mother is the company's chief financial officer.

 Business career

 In 1997 David Bronner began working for the family business, which was then under the leadership of his father.
 Following his father's death in 1998, David became the company's president and, working with his brother Michael, grew the company from $4 million in annual revenue in 1998 to $120 million in 2017.
 In 1999, he joined the small handful of top U.S. executives who voluntarily capped their salaries out of commitment to fair labor principles; Dr. Bronner's Magic Soaps still has its top salary capped at five times that of the company's lowest-paid workers.
 In 2015, David moved into the newly created position of Cosmic Engagement Officer (CEO), while Michael took over as president.

 In 2019 Bronner founded the company Brother David's to produce organic sun-grown cannabis in partnership with the supply chain company Flow Kana and independent small farmers.

 The company states that all profits will go to support regenerative agriculture and reform of drug-prohibition laws.